Connect with others who understand.

 Diagnosis of Sciatica

-A doctor can diagnose sciatica by taking your medical history and conducting a physical examination.
-During the examination, they may check your muscle strength and reflexes, such as by having you walk on your toes or heels or left your legs while lying on your back.
-They may use imaging tests, such as spinal X-rays, MRIs, and CT scans, to determine if you have sciatica and what’s causing it.
+To diagnose sciatica, a doctor will review your medical history and perform a physical exam.
+During the exam, they may check your muscle strength and reflexes by having you walk on your toes or heels or lift your legs while lying on your back.
+They may use imaging tests, such as spinal X-rays, MRIs, and CT scans, to determine whether you have sciatica and identify what’s causing it.

 Treatment of Sciatica

 Members of MyMSTeam have asked about treatment options for sciatica.
-“Does anyone deal with sciatica pain?
-This sciatic nerve pain never seems to subside, and I’ve tried everything — stretching/exercise/yoga, heating pad, ice pack, muscle relaxers, ibuprofen — and nothing has helped,” one member inquired.
+One member asked, “Does anyone deal with sciatica pain?
+This sciatic nerve pain never seems to subside.
+I’ve tried everything — stretching/exercise/yoga, heating pad, ice pack, muscle relaxers, ibuprofen — and nothing has helped.”

-There are several treatment options that may help you find relief if you’re battling sciatic nerve pain.
+If you’re dealing with sciatic nerve pain, there are several treatment options that may help you find relief.

 Conservative Treatment

-• Hot or cold packs applied to muscles
+• Hot or cold packs, applied to the muscles

 • Muscle relaxants

 Physical therapy is often part of the treatment approach too.
-It can help correct posture and provide different exercise techniques to improve your core and range of motion.
+It can help correct posture and provide different exercise techniques to improve your core strength and range of motion.
 Sometimes, osteopathic or chiropractic manipulation is also used to treat sciatica.
-Alternative therapies such as deep tissue massage, acupuncture, and yoga may help.
+In addition, alternative therapies such as deep tissue massage, acupuncture, and yoga may also help.

-Acute sciatica will typically get better in four to six weeks with conservative treatment.
-People living with chronic pain from sciatica lasting more than eight weeks usually have longer treatment courses.
+Sciatica usually gets better in six to eight weeks with conservative treatment.
+People living with chronic pain from sciatica that persists beyond eight weeks usually have longer treatment courses and may need surgery.

 Surgery

-Generally speaking, if conservative treatment does not relieve pain after six to 12 weeks, or your leg weakness or numbness gets worse, a doctor may use advanced imaging — CT or MRI — to assess what’s happening.
-If they find a nerve root compression, surgery may be an option.
+If conservative treatment does not relieve pain after six to eight weeks, or if your leg weakness or numbness gets worse, a healthcare provider may recommend imaging tests, like an MRI or CT scan, to assess what’s happening.
+If these tests reveal nerve root compression, surgery may be an option.

-Because sciatica is caused by prolonged pressure on a spinal nerve, proper treatment is critical to avoiding long-term complications.
-If chronic pressure is not relieved on the nerve, complications may include:
+Because sciatica is caused by prolonged pressure on a spinal nerve, it’s important to treat it properly to avoid long-term complications.
+If pressure on the nerve is not relieved, complications may include:

 • Worsening pain